10 Vitamins for Improving Digestive Health

 Digestive health is a matter of real concern.
-You can not take part actively in routine activities if you are facing troubles in digestion.
+You can not take part actively in routine activities if you are facing troubles with digestion.
 The digestive disorders are many including diarrhea, constipation, gastric pains, and stomach cramps.

-Sometimes these digestive problems are short lived.
+Sometimes these digestive problems are short-lived.
 When treated with instant remedies, they wither away.
 But most of the times, they are due to an underlying cause of inappropriate diet.

 Digestive health goes hand in hand with an informed and balanced nutritional diet.
 There are certain nutrients that organs involved in the digestive system demand to operate amicably.
 They are proteins, fats, carbohydrates and certain vitamins.
-Here in this post we are going to talk about the role of some vitamins for digestive health.
+Here in this post, we are going to talk about the role of some vitamins for digestive health.

 Vitamin A for Digestive Health

 Vitamin A is an antioxidant and a water-soluble vitamin that has a decisive role in digestive health.
 The gastrointestinal tract (GI) also called the digestive tract is made up of mucosal tissues.
 These tissues are responsible to keep the tract working in collaboration with all the digestive organs by secreting compounds that absorb nutrients out of food and eases the overall process.

 Adequate intake of vitamin A through food and vitamin supplements allows the digestive tract to stay in order and keep it from malfunctioning.
 The RDA for vitamin A is 900 mcg for males and 700 mcg for females under normal conditions.
 Under pregnancy and lactation, the doses shall be raised to 770 and 1300 mcg, respectively.